silentorb/design-and-development/articles/hubs.md

     1. They have too many dependencies
     2. On top of connecting dependencies they add implementation logic.

-The first problem can be solved by breaking up the Msater component into smaller pieces.
+The first problem can be solved by breaking up the Master component into smaller pieces.
 The second problem can be solved with the hub pattern.

 A hub is a component with the following properties:

-    1. It packages multiple dependencies.
+    1. It contains many dependencies.
     2. It contains little to no implementation logic.
-It's simply a dumb package.
+It's simply a dumb component.
     3. It does not encapsulate it's dependencies.
 (Though it could provide some additional shortcuts to aspects of its dependencies).

  The hub pattern divides components into two groups: hubs and implementation.
 Either a component has many dependencies and little implementation logic or it has a lot of implementation logic and few dependencies.